 Certain futures contracts are settled on a net cash payment basis rather than by the sale and delivery of the securities underlying the futures contracts.
-U.S. futures contracts have been designed by exchanges that have been designated as "contract markets" by the Commodity Futures Trading Commission ("CFTC"), and must be executed through a futures commission merchant, i.e., a brokerage firm, which is a member of the relevant contract market.
+U.S. futures contracts have been designed by exchanges that have been designated as "contract markets" by the Commodity Futures Trading Commission ("CFTC"), an agency of the U.S. Government, and must be executed through a futures commission merchant i.e., a brokerage firm which is a member of the relevant contract market.
 Futures contracts trade on these contract markets and the exchange's affiliated clearing organization guarantees performance of the contracts between the clearing members of the exchange.